South African scientists brace for wave propelled by omicron - Local News 8

 Associated Press

-JOHANNESBURG (AP) — As the world grapples with the emergence of the new highly transmissible variant of COVID-19, worried scientists in South Africa — where omicron was first identified — are scrambling to combat its lightning spread across the country.
-In the space of two weeks, omicron has sent South Africa from a period of low transmission to rapid growth of new confirmed cases.
-The country’s numbers are still relatively low, but omicron’s speed in infecting young South Africans alarms experts.
-What looked like a cluster infection among some university students in Pretoria ballooned into hundreds, then thousands of new cases.
-Studying the surge, scientists identified the new variant that is likely responsible for 90% of the new cases.
+JOHANNESBURG (AP) — Worried scientists in South Africa are scrambling to combat the lightning spread across the country of the new and highly transmissible omicron COVID-19 variant as the world grapples with its emergence.
+The omicron variant has sent South Africa from a period of low transmission to rapid growth of new confirmed cases in the space of two weeks.
+The country’s numbers are still relatively low.
+But omicron’s speed in infecting young South Africans alarms experts.
+What looked like a cluster infection among some university students in Pretoria ballooned into hundreds and then thousands of new cases.
+Scientists studying the surge identified the new variant that is likely responsible for 90% of the new cases.